linux-automation/meta-lxatac/README.md

     $ git commit -m "Initial Commit"
     $ cd ..

-Next *open a new terminal*, where you have not yet sourced the build envionment and use the new script to initialize the environment:
+Next *open a new terminal*, where you have not yet sourced the build environment and use the new script to initialize the environment:

     # In a new terminal window